Oklahoma Sooners football: All-Americans

 Claude Reeds – Oklahoma's first All American.

 Every year, several publications release rosters of the best college football players in the country.
 The athletes on these lists are referred to as All-Americans.
 The NCAA recognizes five All-American lists.
 They are the Associated Press, American Football Coaches Association, Football Writers Association of America, The Sporting News, and the Walter Camp Football Foundation.
 A consensus All-American is typically defined as a player who is named to three or more lists, while a unanimous All-American must be named to all five.
-Oklahoma has had 167 first-team All-Americans in its history, with 82 of them being named consensus All-Americans and 35 being unanimous selections.
+Oklahoma has had 169 first-team All-Americans in its history, with 83 of them being named consensus All-Americans and 35 being unanimous selections.

 College Football Hall of Fame

-Oklahoma has 29 inductees in the College Football Hall of Fame (23 players, 6 coaches).
+Oklahoma has 31 inductees in the College Football Hall of Fame (25 players and six coaches).
 The first inductee was coach Bennie Owen, who was inducted as part of the inaugural class in 1951.
-The most recent is Roy Williams, who was inducted in 2022.
+The most recent is George Cumby, who was inducted in 2026.